 Either way, it’s important to compare multiple lenders before choosing a mortgage company.
 PNC’s resources are only as good as the rate it can offer you.
 The same goes for any lender.

-Get started by comparing rates and closing costs from at least three reputable mortgage lenders to find the best deal for you.Compare current rates from major lenders.
-Start here (Aug 14th, 2020)
+Get started by comparing rates and closing costs from at least three reputable mortgage lenders to find the best deal for you.Verify your new rate (Dec 2nd, 2020)

 - Average mortgage rates and fees sourced from self-reported data mortgage lenders are required to file under the Home Mortgage Disclosure Act.
 Rates and fees shown reflect the previous year’s data and may not align with today’s mortgage rates